open-sauced/maintainer-intro-course/Issues-and-Pull-Requests.md

 Low-quality pull requests, unfortunately, take a lot of time and energy from the maintainer.
 Here are a few examples of low-quality pull requests:

-- pull requests that are incomplete and do not address the entire issue
+- unfinished pull requests that do not address the entire issue
-- pull requests that lack proper documentation of the changes made
 - code that does not fit within the established style guide for the project
-- incomplete pull request templates that do not provide sufficient information on what changes where made
+- incomplete pull request forms that do not provide sufficient information on what changes were made
-- pull requests that address multiple issues at once and make it difficult to review
+- address multiple issues at once and make it difficult to review

 If you receive a pull request that is lower in quality, reach out to the author, explaining what is missing and what changes need to be made.
 Most of the time, contributors might not be aware of these issues and need extra explanation and time to improve their pull request.